wildlyinaccurate/wildlyinaccurate.github.io/_posts/2017-02-13-how-we-assemble-web-pages-at-bbc-news.md

 > This post is about the Web Application Framework in use by some teams at the BBC.
 It is not strictly a framework in that it specifies the contracts between components, rather than providing concrete implementations of the components.
 For this reason, I prefer to think of it as the Web Application _Specification_.

 At the beginning of 2015, a group of developers and technical architects from around the BBC got together with the goal of designing a system for sharing web page components between teams.
-This came from an acceptance that most of the BBC's public-facing web products have a similar look & feel, and a desire to improve efficiency through sharing rather than building similar things over and over again.
+This came from an acceptance that most of the BBC's public-facing web products have a similar look & feel, and a desire to improve efficiency through sharing rather than building similar things over and over again.<!--more-->

 {% responsive_image path: assets/bbc-promo-similarities.png alt: "Cards or 'promos' from BBC Programmes, BBC Sport, BBC News, and CBBC." %}